freenas/freenas-docs/userguide/storage.rst

    When in doubt, use the instructions in :ref:`Managing Encrypted Pools` to set a passphrase.

-The :guilabel:`Detach Pool` screen provides checkboxes to :guilabel:`Destroy data on this pool?` and to :guilabel:`Confirm this detach procedure`.
+The :guilabel:`Detach Pool` screen provides options to :guilabel:`Destroy data on this pool?` and to :guilabel:`Confirm detach`.

-To detach the pool while retaining the data on the pool, check the :guilabel:`Confirm this detach procedure` box and click the :guilabel:`Detach` button.
+To detach the pool while retaining the data on the pool, select the :guilabel:`Confirm detach` option and click the :guilabel:`Detach` button.
 This operation allows the pool to be re-imported at a later time.
 For example, when moving a pool from one system to another, perform this detach action first to flush any unwritten data to disk, write data to the disk indicating that the export was done, and remove all knowledge of the pool from this system.

-To instead destroy the data on the pool, check both boxes.
+To instead destroy the data on the pool, set both options.
 This instructs the system to destroy the data on the pool, its datasets, zvols, and shares and to return its individual disks are to their raw state.

 .. warning:: Before destroying a pool, ensure that any needed data has been backed up to a different pool or system.

+#ifdef comment
+Did not have time to test the importing the geli-encrypted pool section.
+#endif comment

 .. _Importing a Pool: